-So you’ve signed onto our Paleo meal plan and you’re 5 days into it.
+So you’ve started eating Paleo, and you’re a few days into it.
 You’re not feeling the amazing effects of the diet that so many others before you have, and in fact, you feel worse!
 Naturally you’re asking, “Is this really worth it?”

 Why Do I Feel Worse After Going Paleo?

 For some, if you’ve drastically changed your diet or cut way back on carbs, processed foods, caffeine, or booze, unpleasant withdrawal effects may be setting in.
 This way of eating is pretty different than a Standard American Diet (SAD) and as a result, there are a lot of changes you’ll be making on multiple levels that will not go unnoticed by your body.

 It’s totally normal to experience a wide range of detox symptoms as your body undergoes this transition, and it’s definitely worth toughing it out to get to the other side!
 When you understand the reason why these terrible feelings are happening, you’ll actually have more insight into your total body health.